|

 ___________________________, declare:

-whom the trial of the aforesaid action is pending (or to whom it is
+of the aforesaid action is pending (or to whom it is assigned)

-cannot have a fair and impartial trial or hearing before such court
+cannot have a fair and impartial trial or hearing before said

-the State of California that the foregoing is true and correct.
+the laws of the State of California that the foregoing is true

 Dated: ___________